Price of Gold Per Ounce Live & Historical Charts

 The three main types of gold bullion are bars, rounds, and coins.
 Each type come in a variety of sizes.
 Bars may range from a single gram to 100 ounces each.
 Rounds and coins are commonly sold in 1 ounce and fractional sizes.

 The main difference between a round and a coin is that the former is produced by a private mint while the latter is produced by a government mint.
-A government-minted gold coin typically has a legal tender face value attached to it (which is considerably less than its intrinsic metal value).
+A government-minted Gold coin (like the Vienna Philharmonic coin from Austria) typically has a legal tender face value attached to it (which is considerably less than its intrinsic metal value).